OlympusDAO-Education/Documentation/glossary.md

 Total Value Locked, is the dollar amount of all OHM staked in the protocol.
 This metric is often used as growth or health indicator in DeFi projects.

+### TaaS

+Treasury as a Service, is the business model of decentralized custody of partnership funds.
+OlympusDAO is designed for TaaS by selling bonds.

 ### TWAP